knawd/deployer/charts/knawd-deployer/README.md

 ## Knative

 ```
 By default patching knative is enabled.
-If knative is not installed on the cluster the service will log an error but continue to run
+If knative is not installed on the cluster this service will log an error but continue to run
 If you wish to use this chart to obtain a crun enabled cluster but without knative running use `-set daemonset.patchKnative=false`.
 ```